Stacked-Ring Ion Guide for Cooling and Bunching Rare Isotopes: Numerical Study

-The search for the optimal $p$ corresponding to a given $a$ while respecting the dimensional constraints is graphically demonstrated on the left panel of Fig.~\ref{fig:geometric_parameters}, where practically feasible $(a,p)$ pairs can only be found at grid points.
-The procedure begins with initial values $(a_n,p_n)=(2,2.1)$~mm, which is marked by a square dot at the bottom left corner of the plot.
-The contours of the right hand side of Eqs.~(\ref{eq:adiabaticity_constraint}) and (\ref{eq:pseudopotential_bucket_constraint}) are drawn across the square dot as dash-dotted and dotted lines on the plot, respectively.
-The arrows associated to the contours indicate the directions of the gradients.
-It then follows that the solution must reside in the area enclosed by these curves, entailing that ion bunching is expected to occur only when the aperture becomes the narrowest.
-Next, using the aforementioned ion-energy values of $E_i$ and $E_f$, one more contour corresponding to Eq.~(\ref{eq:pseudopotential_barrier_constraint}) is drawn as the dashed line on the plot, together with its associated arrow.
-To let the electric boundary match the geometric one, the solution of $(a,p)$ pairs is found to be the closest grid points to the dashed curve on its ascending side, which are marked by round dots on the plot.
+The search for the optimal $p$ corresponding to a given $a$ while respecting the dimensional constraints is graphically demonstrated on the left panel of Fig.~\ref{fig:geometric_parameters}, where practically feasible $(a,p)$ pairs must locate at grid points.
+The procedure begins with initial values $(a_n,p_n)=(2,2.1)$~mm, which are taken as the narrowest aperture and marked by a square dot at the bottom left corner of the plot.
+An equi-adiabaticity line of $\bar\eta$, derived from Eq.~(\ref{eq:adiabaticity_constraint}), is drawn across the square dot as a dash-dotted curve on the plot, with a ``$+$'' (``$-$'') sign denoting the ascending (descending) side where the adiabaticity at any point is greater (less) than $\bar\eta$.
+The inequality in Eq.~(\ref{eq:adiabaticity_constraint}) for any aperture is then translated to finding a solution on the descending side of $\bar\eta$.
+Likewise, an equi-final-energy line of $E_f$, derived from Eq.~(\ref{eq:pseudopotential_bucket_constraint}), is drawn across the square dot as a dotted curve with associate ``$+$'' and ``$-$'' signs.
+That ions are only bunched at the narrowest aperture requires a solution to be limited to the descending side of $E_f$.
+Due to the common scaling factor on the right hand sides of Eqs.~(\ref{eq:pseudopotential_barrier_constraint}) and (\ref{eq:pseudopotential_bucket_constraint}), an equi-initial-energy line of $E_i$ is accordingly determined, which is drawn as a dashed curve on the plot with associate ``$+$'' and ``$-$'' signs.
+To let the electric boundary match the geometric one while fulfilling the inequality in Eq.~(\ref{eq:pseudopotential_barrier_constraint}), the solution of $(a,p)$ pairs is eventually found to be the closest grid points to the $E_i$-line on the ascending side, which are marked by round dots on the plot.
 Note that the square dot is also on the ascending side, which guarantees radial confinement for the narrowest aperture.